Skip to main content

 What's included in the free scan?

-The free scan runs a full WCAG 2.1 AA audit on your page and shows your top 3 accessibility violations with severity ratings, the exact HTML elements causing issues, and AI-generated code fixes.
-Upgrade to see all violations and access continuous monitoring.
+The free scan runs a full WCAG 2.1 AA audit on your page and shows your top 3 rule violations — one representative occurrence per rule — with severity, the exact HTML element, the WCAG criterion, and a plain-English explanation of why each element fails (from axe-core's failureSummary).
+AI-generated code fix snippets unlock on the paid plans, along with every occurrence and whole-site scanning.

 How is ADA CodeFix different from overlay widgets?